-The NACHURS Equipment Rebate Program is open to any NEW customer using NACHURS liquid fertilizer for the first time from a company-identified representative.
-Liquid planter or drill equipment may be purchased locally or through your NACHURS representative.
+The NACHURS Equipment Rebate Program is open to any NEW customer using NACHURS liquid fertilizer (Group 1 Product Line) for the first time from a company-identified representative.
+Liquid planter, drill equipment, and bulk storage tanks may be purchased locally or through your NACHURS representative.

 $0.10 per gallon for up to three years or when the investment price of the equipment (up to the maximum, $3,000) is paid back to the customer, whichever is earlier.
 Equipment includes liquid planters, drill equipment, and bulk storage tanks.

 A minimum amount of 1,000 gallons of any NACHURS liquid fertilizer formulation.

 Example #1: Equipment cost the customer $1,200.
 He buys listed gallons each of the next three years.

 |Year 2018||1,000 gallons x $.10 =||$100.00 Rebate Year One|